Rangle River: Reception

 Andrew Pike and Ross Cooper report that after an opening at Sydney's Plaza Theatre in December 1936, the film enjoyed a successful run in Australia.
 The critic from The Sydney Morning Herald described it as "the best film that has been produced in Australia so far".
+Variety wrote "it moves along at a fast rate, carries plenty of action and is ideal popular fare for a dual bill."

+Filmink argued the movie "does contain a lot of campy stuff, even for a Western, perhaps the most homoerotic of genres – Robert Coote and Victor Jory seem to flirt in their scenes together, Jory and Dare have enjoyable banter but he’s reluctant to kiss her even though her character is up for it, Jory and Cecil Parry have a whip duel at the end that is downright kinky and became legendary."
+However the same reviewer added the movie was "an entirely decent, unpretentious, watchable Australian film that offered a practical way of telling Australian stories that might appeal internationally."

 Overseas Release

 The film was released in the UK after some cuts were made by the censor to the whip fighting scene and was issued in the US under the title Men with Whips by the J.H.
 Hoffberg Company Inc.

 Proposed Sequel

 National Studios were keen to produce a sequel.
 A shooting script was written, Clarence Badger agreed to return and by December 1936 an agreement had almost been formed with Columbia Pictures.
 Then the government announced that the New South Wales Film Quota Act would be not be enforced and Columbia withdrew.
 Said Frederick Davies of National Studios:

 We would go on and produce the picture ourselves, if we could.
 But, to be quite frank our company cannot obtain enough money from the investors.
 From the moment when The Burgomeister was rejected by the advisory board, with the consequence that it had to be shelved at a total loss, the public shied away from the business side of Australian motion pictures.